Letractively/uliweb/trunk/apps/Documents/files/extending.rst

 method invokes plugin functions one after the other, the process cannot be stopped in mid-execution, and it does not have a return value.
-The other method is called ``exec``, this method invokes plugin functions also one after the other, but with a difference, , if any function returns a value other thann ``None``, the execution will stop and the value will be returned.
+The other method is called ``exec``, this method invokes plugin functions also one after the other, but with a difference, , if any function returns a value other than ``None``, the execution will stop and the value will be returned.
 So you can choose the suitable method that fits your needs.

 You can also define the arguments used in this invoking point, for example: